tp1de/ioBroker.ems-esp/README.md

 ### 4.4.1 (2024-07-09)
 * avoid crashes when undefined states are changed (old state names in vis)

-### 4.4.0 (2024-07-08)
-* update dependencies
-* test that necessary entities for statistics function are available
-* km200: ignore values during polling when value is not within min/max range
-* km200: ignore axios read errors on recordings (no error message)
-* avoid crashes when undefined states are changed (old state names in vis)
-* ems-esp: restart adapter instance on change of firmware version

 ## License
 MIT License